 “Paola is extremely studious and motivated,” said Ellis.
 “Even though she was the newcomer to our class, she reaches out and helps the others however she can.”

 Despite that Paola describes school here as more structured and organized than the public school she attended in Toa Baja, she brought enough credits with her to be placed as a junior.
-She was on an accounting track back home, but there’s been a change of plans and class schedule.
+She was on an accounting track back home, but there’s been a change of plans and classes.
 Besides her core ELL classes in math, science and language arts, she chose electives in chorus, gym and theater.